 If you are ever unsure or suspicious of a customer or recent transaction, please don’t hesitate to contact us.
 Our team will do a thorough review of the transaction and offer our best insights.
 In general, if you are ever suspicious of a new customer you may want to err on the side of caution.

-If you have received a suspicious transaction, you can always issue a refund for free directly within your Wave account or contact us at email@example.com to issue the refund on your behalf.
+If you have received a suspicious transaction, you can always issue a refund for free directly within your Wave account or submit a ticket to us to issue the refund on your behalf.